Going to the Sun

 Today you will continue on to Calgary where you will drop off your hire car and fly home.

-- A travel pack containing a driving instructions and maps
+- A detailed and comprehensive travel pack with driving directions and maps.